“Legacy” medical devices and IVDs under EU legislation

 Proof of compliance with the conditions to benefit of the transitional periods for legacy devices is to be demonstrated through:

-• Manufacturer’s self-declaration confirming that the conditions for the extension are fulfilled, stating the end date of the transition period.
-A template for such self-declaration has been made available by MedTech Europe, and
+- Manufacturer’s self-declaration confirming that the conditions for the extension are fulfilled, stating the end date of the transition period.
+A template for such self-declaration under the EU MDR has been made available by MedTech Europe, and a similar one is expected under the IVDR.

 What EU MDR or IVDR requirements apply to legacy devices?